agileopennorthwest/agileopennorthwest.github.io/openAgileManagement.md

 <hr class="section"/>
 <h2 id="schedule">Conference Schedule</h2>
-Here is a tentative schedule for the 2016 conference, based on last year's event.
+Here is a tentative schedule for the 2016 conference.
 There will likely be some changes as the conference grows nearer.

 ### FRIDAY,  16 SEPTEMBER